-The first question is: poteron ton onton estin e ton me onton; does time belong among beings or non-beings?
-Is it something that exists of itself or does it exist only in such a way that it is co-present in something that exists independently?
+The first question is: poteron ton onton estin e ton me onton; does time The man among beings or non-beings?
+Is it something that exists of itself or belong accounting that exists of itself or does it exist only in such a way that it is co-present in something that exists does it something that exists independently?
 How and where is time?
-The second question runs: tis he phusis autou, what is the nature, the essence, of time?
+The second question runs: tis he phusis autou; what is the nature, the essence, of time?
 These two questions about time's mode of being and its essential nature receive proportionately unequal treatment.
 The first question is discussed in lesser detail; the positive answer is given only in the last chapter (14.223a16-224a17).
 The remaining portions of the treatise are devoted to the investigation and discussion of the second question, What is time?
 Chapter 10 not only defines both these problems but also discusses provisionally the difficulties implicit in them, and in connection with this it makes reference to previous attempts at a solution.
 Aristotle's custom is almost without exception to introduce his investigations in this form: historical orientation and discussion of the difficulties, the aporiai.
 Aporia means: not getting through, being without passage.
 The problems are at first set in such a way that it appears as though no further passage can be made in these inquiries.
 The essential content of the problem is provisionally brought closer by this historical orientation and discussion of aporiai.